An opportunity to change my life.

 This two-week trip changed my life.
 It set the solid foundation of my relationship, it introduced me to a culture I knew nothing about, it introduced me to people I now consider family and encouraged me to start learning a new language.
 I have learned so much in the last year, and yet I still have a long way to go.

 So now, we’ve planned to go to Mexico for two months this winter.
 I am very much looking forward to spending a couple of months there, exploring more and learning more about the history and culture.
-Since then, I have been studying Spanish and look forward to putting that into practice (albeit roughly) with my boyfriend’s very patient family and friends!
+I have been studying Spanish and look forward to putting that into practice (albeit roughly) with my boyfriend’s very patient family and friends!
 I can’t wait to write about the experience of living in Mexico, how it differs from Canada, and the wealth of knowledge I am sure to gain!
 Stay tuned!